FOCUS-Rare success for Alzheimer's research unlocks hope for future therapies | Health

 "I think lecanemab has reinvigorated the idea that now you could do a combination of amyloid (and) tau,” Dr. Reisa Sperling, a neurologist and Alzheimer’s researcher at Harvard Medical School, said in an interview.
 Tau naturally accumulates in a memory center of the brain called the medial temporal lobe as people age.
 A growing body of research suggests that rising levels of amyloid in Alzheimer’s patients act as an accelerant, causing an explosive spread of tau that forms toxic tangles inside brain cells, eventually killing them.

 “We've been talking to multiple companies about working with us on our proposed platform, which can evaluate multiple drugs, and everybody's interested,” said Dr. Paul Aisen, director of the Alzheimer’s Therapeutic Research Institute at the University of Southern California’s Keck School of Medicine, and a leader with Sperling of the ACTC.
 The scientists said they expect an answer on funding by year-end.
-NIH said it does not discuss grants under review.
+The U.S. National Institutes of Health, which oversees NIA, said it does not discuss grants under review.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)